Dealing with duplicates

 light red,purse,rose,333

-Next, printing only the last copy of duplicate.
+Next, printing only the last copy of duplicates.
 Since the count isn't known, the tac

 command comes in handy again.